ManjiriBirajdar/V-SDN-Visualizer-for-Software-Defined-Network/README.md

 # V-SDN : Visualizer for Software Defined Network

-#### Marius Faust and Manjiri Birajdar, TU Darmstadt
+#### Manjiri Birajdar and Marius Faust, TU Darmstadt

 We present ”V-SDN”, an interactive web based application for visualizing the Software Defined Network (SDN).
 It includes a backend for processing the client requests based on python based web framework.
 Further as a frontend, a web interface based on HTML, CSS, JavaScript and capable of displaying network topology with additional node information.
 We also provide generic APIs to interact and build new visualizations.

 ## Getting Started